 Namely, how many USD (US dollars) you would need to purchase one EUR (euro).

 In this case, EUR is the “base” currency, and USD is the “quote” currency.

 When you trade currency pairs, you are trading on the exchange rate itself.

 Speculating that this number will either go up or down after you enter the trade.

-(In FX trading, that exchange rate number is normally displayed out to 4 or 5 decimal places).
+(In FX trading, that exchange rate number usually display out to 4 or 5 decimal places).

-Trading metal currency pairs on FX platforms also refer to as “trading metals” or “trading spot metals.”
+Trading metal currency pairs on FX platforms refer to “trading metals” or “trading spot metals.”

-A metal currency pair is similar to a currency pair, but instead of comparing one fiat currency against another, it represents the price of an ounce of the metal in the designated currency.
+A metal currency pair is similar to a currency pair.
+Instead of comparing one fiat currency against another, it represents the price of an ounce of the metal in the designated currency.

 You would buy XAU/USD if you believed that the price is going up during your trade period.

 If you expected that price to decline during your trade, then you can trade Gold against other currencies, such as XAU/EUR (euros) and XAU/JPY (yen), but XAU/USD is the most prevalent metal pair.